netanel246/spark-workshop/python/lab0-python.md

 * Given a list of numbers, use `map` to raise each number to the power of 2.

-* Given a list of words, use `reduce` to find the average word length.
+* Given a list of words, use `reduce` to find the average word length(we need to import it from functools - `from functools import reduce`)

 * Use `map` and `reduce` to solve [problem 6](https://projecteuler.net/problem=6) from Project Euler, which states: